vizzly-co/docs/pages/security.md

 ### Generating the access tokens
 See the [identity callback documentation](/callbacks/identity) for details on how to generate access tokens to authorize data and dashboard access.

+### SSL termination

+The query engine runs by default without SSL enabled.
+Therefore to deploy this securely, you will need to terminate SSL at a layer in-front of the query engine, and then only allow traffic from this layer to reach the query engine.
+For example, on cloud providers you can terminate the SSL on the load balancer and then setup security groups to only allow traffic from that load balancer to reach the query engine.

+If you require terminating SSL on the query engine itself, please get in-touch.